 Activities and Projects

-To commemorate the centenary of the Armistice and honour those who served in the First World War, the Reserve Bank of New Zealand is releasing a commemorative 50 cent circulating coin.
+To commemorate the centenary, on 25 April 1915, of the Anzac landings at Gallipoli, the Reserve Bank of New Zealand and NZ Post teamed up to mint a commemorative 50 cent coin.

 A museum and research centre commemorating Rannerdale and Canterbury's First World War stories, archives, and research facilities.

 New Zealand’s most comprehensive online resource on New Zealand and the First World War.
 Redesigned in August 2014.

 My Y6 students studied World War One & Walking With An ANZAC.
 We decided to create a memorial mural based on our learning, chose the wall behind our flagpole and the garden it sat in.